 An open surgery to remove kidney stones involves the following steps:

-- At the outset, the anesthetist administers the required dosage of general anesthesia.
+- At the outset, the anaesthetist administers the required dosage of general anaesthesia.

-- Once the anesthesia takes effect, the urologist or an attendant nurse paints the operative area (which can be either from your back or your side) with an antimicrobial solution to prevent infection.
+- Once the anaesthesia takes effect, the urologist or an attendant nurse paints the operative area (which can be either from your back or your side) with an antimicrobial solution to prevent infection.